Senior Business Analyst

 • You are focussed on your stakeholders - engaging and contributing to projects, proactively providing advice and guidance to produce better outcomes, greater efficiencies and systems which ultimately deliver better service to the public.

-• Your outputs work, the translation from business requirements to functional requirements is seamless and in line with the larger project goals.
+• Outputs work, the translation of the business needs into fit for purpose requirements is seamless and in line with the larger project goals.

 • You are seen as a facilitator of communication between Business and IT; providing balance when needed, creating and achieving realistic objectives with your stakeholders.

-• Both you and the team are adding value to the wider Ministry by genuinely taking ownership of the systems it creates and delivers.
+• Add value to the team and to the wider Ministry by genuinely taking ownership of the systems it creates and delivers.

 • Relationships with your peers, your stakeholders and your leaders are productive, communication is professional, clear and timely.

-• Your conversations are robust, and trust is created.
+• Conversations are robust, and trust is created.

 Wellbeing, health & safety